Reporting to Law Enforcement for a Criminal Investigation

 Contents of the Report:

-- The report to law enforcement will most likely include a description of the assault with as much detail as possible, any indications of force or coercion, the lack of consent, any signs of premeditation, and a timeline depicting the victim’s emotional and physical response and circumstances.
+- The report to law enforcement will most likely include a description of the assault or abuse with as much detail as possible, any indications of force or coercion, the lack of consent, any signs of premeditation, and a timeline depicting the victim’s emotional and physical response and circumstances.

 - The initial report can be challenging and overwhelming for the victim.
 You are entitled to have a support person with you throughout the entire process, in order to ensure your comfort and safety.